Jyoti-9287/Text-Editor/README.md

 # Text-Editor
-This code is for a Text editor app
+Here is code for a Text editor app and icons.